 Secure and equitable land rights in the Post–2015 Agenda – A key issue in the future we want

-Action Aid International, Huairou Commission, Landesa, Secretariat of the International Land Coalition, Biovision, Institute for Advanced Sustainability Studies (IASS), Millenium Institute, Forest Peoples Program, International Institute for Environment
+Action Aid International, Huairou Commission, Landesa, Secretariat of the International Land Coalition, Biovision, Institute for Advanced Sustainability Studies (IASS), Millenium Institute, Forest Peoples Program, IIED

 The on-going global conversation to define the Post-2015 Sustainable Development Agenda is a historic opportunity to end poverty and improve the livelihoods of the poorest and most marginalised women and men in the world.